 Jon Mohrman is the Master Electrician for the Clarence Brown Theatre.
 Jon works with student, staff and over hire to Hang, Focus and maintain over 500 lighting instruments in the CBT’s inventory.
 Jon worked at the CBT from 1994 to 1998 and then came back in 2013 after being a Dad, building zip lines, climbing structures and being a free-lance stagehand and Rigger.
 Jon enjoys Hiking, Mountain Biking, Skiing and playing with Ropes and Rigging.
 He likes carrots, looking at maps and blueprints.
 Jon has a Degree in Theater from West Virginia University.

-Shelly is the General Manager for the Clarence Brown Theatre.
+Shelly is the External Relations Manager for the Clarence Brown Theatre.
 She manages licensing, contracting, bonding, and all aspects of the guest artist’s residency in Knoxville.
 She began working with the Clarence Brown Theatre as a freelance stage manager in 2011, and as GM in 2014.
 In her spare time, Shelly enjoys gardening and watching movies with her family.

 Mike was an early disciple of the home studio boom and the revolution in computer and MIDI based production, dabbling in music recording, writing and commercial jingles in Boston before returning to Knoxville to buy a house with a small studio space in the basement.
 For over 21 years, Mike has been Sound Engineer and Sound Designer for UT Theatre and the Clarence Brown Theatres, designing, engineering and even composing for many of the theatre’s productions over the years.
 Some standout productions have been the American production of the Hungarian movement-only play, Oozstanc (US title: Dance in Time), with the creator and director Laszlo Marton as well as playing live music and sound effects “poolside” for Metamorphoses; Other stand-outs include, for The North Carolina Stage Company (Asheville), Hedwig & the Angry Inch and Lee Blessing’s Chesapeake with its composed dog oriented bass.
 Mike maintains the small project studio in West Knoxville.